Post

 In Gazpacho we landed 59 commits for Eventlet removal which shows that we upped our game compared to Flamingo where this number was 39.

 I tried to generate the bar chart of the number of remaining Eventlet mentions in the codebase, but the numbers do not line up nicely.
-In general we have more code lines now that referring to “eventlet” than when we started.
+In general we have more code lines now that refer to “eventlet” than when we started.
 In reality however those mentions are a lot more centralized.
 We moved the majority of our Eventlet logic to nova.utils, but that file now has a lot more Eventlet specific lines.
 Also we need to test those utils, so we have a bunch of Eventlet specific test cases, hence the overall numbers are way up.

 1